 Paul J. Fitzgerald, M.A., Psy.D., L.C.P.C., C.E.A.P.

-Paul Fitzgerald is a counselor and psychotherapist with over 20 years experience working with adults, adolescents, children, couples and families.
+Paul Fitzgerald is a clinical psychologist, counselor, and psychotherapist with over 20 years experience working with adults, adolescents, children, couples and families.
 He has worked in the Employee Assistance field as a counselor and clinical director.
 Prior to his EAP work, he also worked in inpatient psychiatric services and community mental health.

 Paul makes use of cognitive-behavioral and Adlerian principles to help clients understand and change the self-defeating patterns of thinking, behavior, and communication that may be contributing to their distress.
 He earned a certificate in Cognitive-Behavioral Therapy from Adler School of Professional Psychology, Both Adlerian and Cognitive-behavioral therapy emphasize encouragement and support, while helping people to be more aware of (and to change) their beliefs and perceptions about themselves, other people, the world, and life circumstances.

 In addition to his psychotherapy and counseling practice, Dr. Fitzgerald serves as an Assistant Professor and Director of Training for Master’s Counseling, at the Adler School of Professional Psychology in Chicago.
 He is a board member of the Northern Illinois Chapter of the Employee Assistance Professionals Association, and has served as a Behavioral Health consultant at the Old Irving Park Community Clinic in Chicago, helping develop an assessment and short-term counseling model for a medical clinic serving people without health insurance.
 Dr. Fitzgerald has taught graduate courses in Adlerian psychology, counseIng theories, Adlerian Parenting, the Adlerian Life Style Assessment technique, and research methods.
-He advises students in the Master of Arts in Counseling programs at the Adler School.
+He teaches and advises students in the Master of Arts in Clinical Mental Health Counseling program at the Adler School.

 Paul is a Certified Employee Assistance Professional and National Certified Counselor.
 He is a member of the American Psychological Association, American Counseling Association, and Illinois Cousneling Association; and is a board member of the Northern Illinois Chapter of the Employee Assistance Professionals Association.
-He has been a Licensed Clinical Professional Counselor in Illinois since 1995, and a Certified Employee Assistance Professional since 2005.
+He has been a Licensed Clinical Professional Counselor in Illinois since 1995, a Certified Employee Assistance Professional since 2005, and a Licensed Clinical Psychologist since 2014.

 Colleen O’Brien, M.A., L.P.C.